daniel-ferradal-marquez/asus-rog-g15-linux/README.md

 ### Collection of Scripts I use for 2021 Asus ROG Strix G15 under Linux with systemd

+I started using this laptop with Debian 12 and no upgraded to Debian 13, no flaws.

 If I start using something else I will add it here.

 Note this laptop in my experience works well only with nvidia propietary driver.